 Common problems coming before the ZBA involve:

-Other matters which require special and/or temporary permits issued by the ZBA include:
+Other matters which require a variance issued by the ZBA include: